Bruin-Dev/Intelygenz/docs/PIPELINES.md

 ### Build steps

 This area will cover all build steps of all necessary modules to deploy the app to the selected environment.
-It's typical to build the docker images and push to the repository in this step.
+It is typical to build the docker images and push to the repository in this step.

 ### Deploy steps